Successful grant recipients

-Community Connections is a suite of programs designed to combat social isolation for seniors living in Port Stephens by maintaining and building new human connections between seniors - both virtually and creatively.
-The proposed activities are informed by the principles of social inclusion, community development and adult learning principles.
+Community Connections is a suite of programs designed to combat social isolation for seniors living in Port Stephens by maintaining and building new human connections between seniors – both virtually and creatively.
+The proposed activities were informed by the principles of social inclusion, community development and adult learning.

 For more information, please contact firstname.lastname@example.org